 John Gottman’s Why Marriages Succeed or Fail is one of Dr. John Gottman’s most accessible and relevant works written for a general audience.
-It remains one of the most carefully researched, and richly detailed explanations of exactly how marriages fail.
+It remains one of the most carefully researched, and richly detailed explanations of exactly my marriages fail.
 John Gottman is most acclaimed for the sheer volume and scope of his research.
 This book is a distillation of his decades of careful study.

 In this book, Gottman describes some fundamental reasons why marriages fail.